holycrap872/ucls-hs-intro-to-cs/CourseMaterial/03_programming_in_practice/05_turbozzle/lesson_plan.md

 ## Essential Questions

 - What is an IDE?
-- How can I visualize loops and recursion?
+- How can we visualize loops and recursion?

 ## Lesson Plan